zowe/docs-site/docs/getting-started/zowe-architecture.md

 For more information about the Caching service, see [Using the Caching Service](../user-guide/api-mediation/api-mediation-caching-service).

 When the API Gateway is running, this server is accessible at `https://<ZOWE_HOST_IP>:7554/cachingservice/api/v1`.
-When the API Catalog is running, this server's API documentation is accessible at the API Catalog tile `Zowe Applications` which can be viewed at `https://<ZOWE_HOST_IP>:7554/apicatalog/ui/v1/#/tile/zowe/cachingservice`.
+When the API Catalog is running, the API documentation of this server is accessible at the API Catalog tile `Zowe Applications` which can be viewed at `https://<ZOWE_HOST_IP>:7554/apicatalog/ui/v1/#/tile/zowe/cachingservice`.
 When running on z/OS, the server uses the jobname suffix of CS.

 ## Desktop Apps